joinpursuit/Pursuit-Core-iOS/resources/jargon.md

 # Contribution

-Instructors, TAs, staff, volunteer, and students: if you come across a term you don't know, please look it up and submit a PR adding it to this list!
+Instructors, TAs, staff, volunteers, and students: if you come across a term you don't know, please look it up and submit a PR adding it to this list!

 Please keep the list in alphabetical order.